Helping you free your child of an eating disorder

 Bitesize audio collection - help for parents of a child with an eating disorder

-It’s normal for our children to resist us at this first stage.
-They may accuse us of making things worse, claim they don't have a problem, express hatred towards us, or behave in ways that seem out of character.
-It’s normal that we’re at a loss for what to do next, and frightened that we’ll make things worse.
-For every step you take, even when you encounter resistance, you are moving forward.
-If right now the journey I propose seems impossible to you, hang in there.
-Even a single tool, if it works for you, can make all the difference
+It’s normal for our children to resist at this stage.
+They may accuse us of making things worse, insist they don't have a problem, say how much they hate us, or behave in ways that seem out of character.
+Our reactions are normal too: we’re at a loss for what to do next, and frightened of making things worse.
+Yet for every step you take, even when you encounter resistance, you’re moving forward.
+If the journey I propose seems impossible to you right now, hang in there.
+Even a single tool, if it works for you, can make all the difference.

 [Jumping to another section of the chapter…]